sbstp/ircbot/README.md

 ircbot
 ======

-IRC bot that's able to live-reload it's components.
+IRC bot that's able to live-reload its components.